Arons & Solomon Divorce Lawyers | July 13, 2018 | Articles

 New Jersey cohabitation agreements are governed by complex laws and requirements.
 If done incorrectly, the validity of these agreements can and will be challenged in court.

-Arons & Solomon holds decades of experience in drafting, reviewing, and litigating cohabitation agreements.
+Arons & Solomon Divorce Lawyers holds decades of experience in drafting, reviewing, and litigating cohabitation agreements.
 We can make sure your agreement is fully compliant under New Jersey state law and protects your best interests.
-Contact us for a free consultation.